glacion/kubectl/README.md

 docker run --rm -it -v "${PWD}/.kube/config:/root/.kube/config" glacion/kubectl
 ```

+Alternatively, set `KUBECONFIG` variable to the path of the config's path.
+The environment variable `VERSION` displays the version of kubectl that the image is built with.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.